Alan Bates: Film stardom (1960–1979)

-In 1968, Bates starred alongside Dirk Bogarde and Ian Holm in the John Frankenheimer film The Fixer (1968), adapted from the Bernard Malamud novel based off the true story of Menahem Mendel Beilis.
+In 1968, Bates starred alongside Dirk Bogarde and Ian Holm in the John Frankenheimer film The Fixer (1968), adapted from the Bernard Malamud novel based on the true story of Menahem Mendel Beilis.
 It earned Bates an Academy Award nomination for Best Actor, as well as another Golden Globe nomination.
 He followed that up with Women in Love (1969), directed by Ken Russell and co-starring Oliver Reed and Glenda Jackson, in which Bates and Reed wrestled completely naked.
 The scene was groundbreaking for taboos of the time, as it was the first studio film to ever feature full frontal male nudity.
 Bates also earned another BAFTA nomination for Best Actor for his performance.

-Following that success, he appeared as Col Vershinin in the National Theatre's film of Three Sisters, reuniting him with Olivier (who directed) and Plowight.
+Following that success, he appeared as Col Vershinin in the National Theatre's film of Three Sisters, reuniting him with Olivier (who directed) and Plowright.
 He was handpicked by director Schlesinger to play the male lead in the film Sunday Bloody Sunday (1971).
-However, he was preoccupied filming The Go-Between (1971) for director Joseph Losey alongside Christie again, and had also become a father around that time, so thusly refused the role (which ultimately went to Finch opposite co-lead Jackson).
+However, he was preoccupied filming The Go-Between (1971) for director Joseph Losey alongside Christie again, and had also become a father around that time, so refused the role (which ultimately went to Finch opposite co-lead Jackson).

 Bates starred in the film adaptation of A Day in the Death of Joe Egg (1972) with Janet Suzman and produced and appeared in a short, Second Best (1972).
 He starred in Story of a Love Story (1973).
 He also starred in two adaptations of his successful theatrical roles: his Tony-winning role in Butley (1974), as well as In Celebration (1975).
 He was the villain in Royal Flash (1975).
 He appeared alongside Susannah York and John Hurt in The Shout (1978); and opposite Jill Clayburgh in An Unmarried Woman (1978).
 He also played Bette Midler's ruthless business manager in the film The Rose (1979).